castle-engine/hydra-battles/README.md

 Author
 ======

+Design and programming:
 Michalis Kamburelis

-Done during a 48h gamejam.
+Created during a 48h gamejam.

 Using Castle Game Engine, http://castle-engine.sourceforge.net/

+Graphics: isometric graphics, using assets mostly from http://opengameart.org/ .
+See AUTHORS.txt file for links.